-I have hosted a lot of parties over the years, but I’m never the life of the party.
+I have hosted many parties over the years, but I’m never the life of the party.
 It is just not my personality.
 I prefer to be the one in the background, planning, doing the work and setting up.
-I have no problem to do the work beforehand, and during the event, I will even do everything myself.
+I have no problem doing the work beforehand, and during the event, I will even do everything myself.
 Just don’t ask me to make a speech, then I cringe away.
 I’m sure the fellow introverts can relate.

 I’ve picked up quite a few tips and tricks in all my party planning!
 So for this month’s party feature, I’m sharing my best tips to help you organise a party with the least effort.